ChiuSH/ESP_S2025/README.md

 week 9 (4/25-4/30)

-       1. proint out the poster
+       1. print out the poster

        2. prepare for presentation